 This paper will include a review of scholarly literature on an approved topic.
 Students will be required to not only analyze and critique existing policies, but propose new or amended policies.
 The research reviewed must come from high quality justice-related journals, which establish and examine relationships between and among variables, concepts, theories, and policies.
 Based on the evidence reviewed, policy implications will be drawn.
+A minimum of 15 scholarly sources will be required.

-A handout detailing the expectations, content, formatting, and submission requirements will be provided in a timely manner.
+A video overview of the handout detailing the expectations, content, formatting, and submission requirements will be provided in a timely manner.
 The Policy Paper will account for 30% of the final course grade.
 [CLO 1, 3-5]